Rod Funseth

 James Rodney Funseth (April 3, 1933 – September 9, 1985) was an American professional golfer who played on the PGA Tour and the Senior PGA Tour (now PGA Tour Champions).

 Amiable and low-key but less than confident, Funseth was one of longest hitters and fastest players of his era, but better known for a pessimistic attitude toward his game, He claimed that his "I'll never be able to make that shot" mental attitude of lowered expectations helped motivate him to play better.
 He was especially self-deprecating on his lack of putting prowess.

-Early years
+Early life and amateur career

-Born and raised in Spokane, Washington, Funseth's father was a men's clothing store operator and salesman, born in Sweden.
+Funseth was born and raised in Spokane, Washington.
+Funseth's father was a men's clothing store operator and salesman, born in Sweden.
 Rod competed with his older brother Carl for city junior titles and graduated from North Central High School in 1951.
 Funseth briefly attended the University of Idaho in Moscow to study civil engineering, but did not graduate.
 He was a member of Sigma Alpha Epsilon fraternity.

+Funseth returned to Spokane after a semester and worked in various jobs in Washington while competing as an amateur.
+One of these brief jobs was as a civilian draftsman at the Bremerton Navy Yard, west of Seattle.
+He won the British Columbia Amateur in 1956.